gamettav/meteo-archive/README.md

 # Meteo Archive

 This project is a visualization application that displays changes in temperature and precipitation levels over the past 120 years for a selected city.
 The application is built using TypeScript and React, and it uses the Canvas API to create interactive charts.
 The data is stored locally using IndexedDB.
+I couldn't find an API that contains 120 years of historical cast data, so I use local json file.

 ## Table of Contents